SamSverko/flatbread/README.md

 We just wanted waffles people!
 We can do better.

 Thanks for reading this far, friend!
-If you are interested in this project in any scope, feel free to check out our [Contributing document](https://github.com/SamSverko/flatbread/blob/main/docs/CONTRIBUTING.md), or a message to the project owner (Sam), on Discord (SamTheBigs#3861).
+If you are interested in this project in any scope, feel free to check out our [Contributing document](https://github.com/SamSverko/flatbread/blob/main/docs/CONTRIBUTING.md).

 ---